Expectancy violations theory: Interpersonal communication

 In later review of the studies, the support or confirmation category was inserted into acts of devotion and included another category, uncharacteristic social behavior.
-These are acts that aren't relational but are unexpected, such as a quiet person raising his or her voice.
+These are acts that are not relational but are unexpected, such as a quiet person raising his or her voice.

 In terms of the response to expectancy violations, the sensitivity of expectancy violations varies from genders.
 Research found that women are less tolerant than men when their expectation are violated by negative behaviors, regardless of the types of violations such as dishonesty and immorality.